Wynn Resorts scratches plan for lagoon on Las Vegas Strip

 The company also said Wednesday that casino industry veteran Phil Satre has been named chairman of its board of directors, replacing D. Boone Wayson.
 The appointment is part of a previously announced agreement between the company and its largest shareholder.

-Satre is the president of the National Center for Responsible Gaming and the longtime chairman and CEO of Harrah's Entertainment.
+Satre is the president of the National Center for Responsible Gaming and was the longtime chairman and CEO of Harrah's Entertainment.